Security

 Firewall features

 The firewall features are where pfSense really shines.
-It has the robust feel of an enterprise firewall in most respects.
+It has the feel of an enterprise firewall in most respects.
 In my opinion, it shines above OpenWRT in this area.
 However, the OpenWRT solution is still very powerful, especially for home users.

 One feature I like about OpenWRT is that it has the concept of security zones of many other enterprise firewalls.
 You can select your zones and add interfaces to those zones, providing a logical grouping of interfaces.